tristann21/tristann21.github.io/_pages/Guides/linux 4 dummies.md

 ## Best for Your Grandma

 ![](https://www.linuxmint.com/pictures/screenshots/faye/cinnamon.png)
-Linux Mint Debian Edition is for the regular user who do simple tasks and just want their computer to work.
+[Linux Mint Debian Edition](https://www.linuxmint.com/download_lmde.php) is for the regular user who do simple tasks and just want their computer to work.
 My grandma loves this OS!

 * Stable, Secure, Tested
 * Long Term Support OS
 * User Experience is Priority
 * Easy Installation for Nvidia Drivers
 * Stupidly Simple
+* Cinnamon desktop, makes coming from Windows easier

 Pro tip; You should setup [Timeshift](https://itsfoss.com/backup-restore-linux-timeshift/), which is preinstalled by default.
 Timeshift is like Windows restore points.
 It's best to just select "Weekly" and nothing else for snapshot levels.